RohanAlexander/DoSStoolkit/README.md

 -   Bar charts, by Matthew Wankiewicz.
 -   Histograms, by Haoluan Chen.
 -   Scatter plots, by Haoluan Chen.
--   Static maps with `ggmap`, by Annie Collins.
 -   Various useful options, by Yena Joo.
 -   Saving graphs, by Yena Joo.